 Good question here.
-Mark Spiegl’s Pedway map, pictured here, most clearly lays out the primary paths, and its simplicity makes it less daunting than the City of Chicago map, which is cluttered with details.
+Mark Spiegl’s Pedway map, pictured here, lays out the primary paths quite clearly.
+Its simplicity is less daunting than the City of Chicago‘s map, which is cluttered with details.

 We are working on our own Chicago Detours map of the Pedway, and we are determined to keep it user friendly.
 This project has grown into a much more complicated goal than imagined.
 So a question for you: How does one make an understandable map when the subject matter at hand is confusing?
 The northeast area of the Pedway, for example, goes from underground to ground level to above ground, and then at times its the outside ground level that’s changing rather than the grade of the Pedway route!
 That area of the city has multiple layers of parking, streets, and furthest underneath, wood pilings and abandoned freight tunnels.
 This question is pretty complicated so I don’t expect any easy answers!
 (Update: here’s our completed map!)

 Why don’t more people know about the Pedway?

 This is an interesting one and requires a long response.
 Look next month for a full blog post dedicated to this question.